dbwebb-se/mvc/example/symfony/README.md

 cd app
 ```

 You can check what files are available in the app directory.
-You can see that there are meerly only the file `composer.json`.
-You can open it to inspect it, it contiains the details that will be installed to setup the Symfony application.
+You can see that there are merely only the file `composer.json`.
+You can open it to inspect it, it contains the details that will be installed to setup the Symfony application.

-The directory `vendor/` is the place where all downloaded files will be installed and the `composer.lock` contains the snapshot of all packages and versions installed.
-YOu can inspect the content below the `vendor/` directory to see the structure of the installed packages.
+The directory `vendor/` is the place where all the downloaded files will be installed and the `composer.lock` contains the snapshot of all the installed packages and versions.
+You can inspect the content below the `vendor/` directory to see the structure of the installed packages.

 You can now use composer to complete the installation of the web application.